doehm/survivoR/README.md

 A big thank you to:

--   Camilla Bendetti for collating the personality type data for each castaway.
+-   **Camilla Bendetti** for collating the personality type data for each castaway.
+-   **Uygar Sozer** for adding the filming start and end dates for each season.

 # References